zammad/zammad-org/src/en/get-started/installation/docker.md

 Optional: Use an additional `.yml` file to use a pre-defines scenario.
 Read on in the [Customizing the Zammad Stack](#customizing-the-zammad-stack) section.

-After the stack is ready, you can access Zammad via the configured docker host and port, e.g. `http://localhost:8080/`.
+After the stack is ready, you can access Zammad via the configured Docker host and port, e.g. `http://localhost:8080/`.

 ## Exposing the Stack via HTTPS